Cuca responds to shake Abel Ferreira. The two fight to succeed Tite in the Brazilian team. The duel has begun – Prisma

 Lost.

-And now there’s only the Brazilian, with the team in seventh place, 13 points away from the leader team led by Abel Ferreira.
+And now there’s only the Brazilian, with the team in seventh place, 13 points away from the leader, the team led by Abel Ferreira.

-Cuca’s answer was seen by Palmeiras leaders as mere concern, for having a great rival in the dispute for Tite’s place.
+Cuca’s answer was seen by Palmeiras leaders as a mere concern for having a great rival in the dispute for Tite’s place.

 And that has only one flaw.

-In the view of the important men who support Ednaldo Rodrigues in command of the CBF.
+In the view of important men who support Ednaldo Rodrigues in command of the CBF.

 Leclerc enjoys an F1 vacation on a R$18.8 million yacht off the French coast